Partner & Spouse Visas

 You will need to provide further documents for this assessment.

 If you have been in a long term relationship before you lodge your application, the permanent visa may be granted immediately after the temporary visa.

 It is not enough to simply state that you are married or have been in a de facto relationship for 12 months or more.
 There are substantial requirements as to the proof of the relationship, and we can advise you how to meet these requirements.

 There are some sponsorship limitations if you have previously sponsored partners, been granted a contributory parent visa or have criminal convictions.

-There are lengthy waiting periods for partner visa applications, particularly if the partner is applying from outside Australia.
+There are lengthy waiting periods for partner visa applications.